 There is also a condition known as atypical anorexia nervosa, in which the individual restricts food intake and loses significant amounts of weight, but does not become medically deemed underweight.
 These individuals are often overweight when atypical anorexia nervosa sets in.
 Although they may not become underweight, the health risks of atypical anorexia nervosa are every bit as serious as those of “typical” anorexia nervosa.

 What Causes Anorexia Nervosa?

 Like all mental health and behavioral disorders, anorexia nervosa doesn’t have a single cause but is instead a combination of several factors.
 Risk factors include

-- Genetics and heredity – People whose parents or close family members have anorexia nervosa or another eating disorder have higher chances of developing the disorder themselves.
+- Genetics and heredity – People with anorexia nervosa often come from families that have an eating disorder themselves.
 This is also true for people with other mental health disorders or type 1 diabetes.
 There is no specific gene for anorexia nervosa, but some studies indicate genetics play a role in the disorder.

 - Home environment – People who experience pressure to lose weight from their family, especially at a young age, are at a greater risk for eating disorders.
 Likewise, parents who suffer from an eating disorder or body image distortion may inadvertently pass those attitudes on to their children.

 - Sociocultural factors – This might include bullying at school or online for a person’s weight, the prevailing attitudes in their culture about weight and attractiveness, or the kinds of images and videos that are shown in the media and social media.
 These factors can create unrealistic perceptions of what a person’s weight or body size should be, and the perfectionist tendencies that most people with anorexia nervosa show leads them to take drastic measures to achieve them.